JSAbrahams/mamba/README.md

 ### Desugar to Python

-Convert the AST to a simpler core language which looks similar to Python.
+Convert the AST to a simpler desugar.core language which looks similar to Python.
 This internal language is then again converted to a string which represents Python code.
 All erros generated here are either indicative of (1) a language construct which is not yet implemented (fully) or (2) an internal error.

 Note that in future, the type checker should annotate the tree such that each node has a type.
 This will allow us to add type hints to all Python code we output, and to perhaps also more easily desugar more complex language construts (such as classes).

 ## 💻 The Command Line Interface